CullenSUN/fish_vision/README.md

 - OpenCV 3.3.1
 - Numpy 1.11.3

-## How to run
+## How To Run
-### tools
+### Tools
-- "video_capture.py" can be run in Raspberry Pi for capturing videos continuously.
+- In "tools" folder, "video_capture.py" can be run in Raspberry Pi for capturing videos continuously.

 ### Playgroun
 "playground" folder contains code that has no hardware or OS dependency.
 Once set up environment with Python 2.7.X, OpenCV 3.3.1, Numpy 1.11.3, you shall be able to run them.